project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/09-troubleshooting.md

 Fix:

-1. Open the `vr_xp` experiment in GAMA.
+1. Start `simple.webplatform` with `npm start`.
-2. Start or select the experiment.
+2. Open the `vr_xp` experiment in GAMA.
-3. Make sure `simple.webplatform` is running.
+3. Start or select the experiment.
 4. In Unity, click **Generate Preview from GAMA**.

 ## Generate Preview Says That `localhost:8001` Is Not Responding